-Why I read, speed read and spd rdng?
+Why do I read, speed read and spd rd?

-Over the years many books and authors have inspired me and changed the course of my life (thousands and thousands of books – I’ve lost count).
+Over the years, many books and authors have inspired me and changed the course of my life (thousands and thousands of books – I’ve lost count).
 I read for knowledge and wisdom as well as for pleasure (I am a bookaholic).
-The key difference between knowledge and wisdom is that wisdom has better longevity and is possibly timeless as opposed to knowledge which as has an expiration date or if you like, it’s updated all the time.
+The key difference between knowledge and wisdom is that wisdom has better longevity and is possibly timeless as opposed to knowledge, which has an expiration date or, if you like, is updated all the time.
 ‘A stitch in time saves nine’ (prevention is better than cure) was relevant 100 years ago and probably will be relevant 100 years from now.
 On the other hand, human understanding that the Earth was flat didn’t last long.
-Also, as an expert in some fields, I read for difference and new information, since difference gives me new learning, as opposed to reading for sameness which only increases my understanding and confirms what I already know.
-Some books have transformed my life to a new level and some books only clarified my existing life and made it better.
-We need both: understanding (repetition, sameness) and learning (difference, new).
-For example, Zen transformed my life because as a child and teenager I had no idea about such a domain and it expanded and increased my consciousness and my freedom as well as boosted my creativity.
+Also, as an expert in some fields, I read for difference and new information since difference gives me new learning, as opposed to reading for sameness, which only increases my understanding and confirms what I already know.
+Some books have transformed my life to a new level, and others have only clarified my life and made it better.
+We need both understanding (repetition, sameness) and learning (difference, new).
+For example, Zen transformed my life because, as a child and teenager, I had no idea about such a domain, and it expanded and increased my consciousness and my freedom, as well as boosted my creativity.
 Books by Gilles Deleuze have transformed my life by making me a better thinker.
-On the other hand, books by Yuval Noah Harari clarified and confirmed my existing understanding – in a better, more concise way.
 (When I just mention authors, I’ve read all their books and books about their books as well – I did mention I’m a bookaholic, right?)

 My timeless books list

-Fairy Tales by Grimm Brothers and any other fairy tales (when I was a child)
+Fairy Tales by the Grimm Brothers and any other fairy tales (when I was a child)

-Sherlock Holmes (When I was a child 8-11, Sherlock was my mentor and teacher training me in deductive thinking.
-Mastermind by Maria Konnikova is the book about that kind of thinking if you want to think like Sherlock Holmes which I highly recommend.)
+Sherlock Holmes (When I was a child 8-11, Sherlock was my mentor and teacher, training me in deductive thinking.
+Mastermind by Maria Konnikova is a book about that kind of thinking if you want to think like Sherlock Holmes, which I highly recommend.)

 “If you don’t like to read, you haven’t found the right book.”